 Kit: …Is that the very things that I coach high performers about are the same things that help ADDers manage their symptoms.
 It’s the structure, strategies, and self-care that make all the difference in the world of whether you’ve managed your ADD or it runs rampant over you.
 I sometimes call it taming your monster into a trained dragon.

-Randy: One of my readers who’s an alcoholism expert and addiction expert thinks that most of the, shall we call them ill behaviors we see and This is True stories, can be just traced right back to substance abuse or addiction in particular.
+Randy: One of my readers who’s an alcoholism expert and addiction expert thinks that most of the, shall we call them ill behaviors we see in This is True stories, can be just traced right back to substance abuse or addiction in particular.
 I think you probably have something to say about this, because I’ll bet that you think some of it has to do with ADD and not managing their lives with that, they’re not necessarily substance abusers.

 Kit: I’ve actually spoken with this person you’re referring to on that very topic because an addictive personality is one of the characteristics of having ADD.
 The addictions can be more than just alcohol and drugs.
 It can be food, which is a type of drug.
 But sex, gambling, Internet….